emmanuelobrien/EasyProbe/README.md

 # Distance the probe will move back after fast probe.
 Recommended values between 0.5 and 2 mm.
 Z_CLEARANCE = 0.5

 # Fast probe velocity.
-Be aware to not set it too high, otherwise you will not have enough time in case of a malefunction.
 Recommended values between 50 and 500 mm per min.
+# Comment: All defined velocity values will be checked.
+Considered values are: MAX_ACCELERATION (x,y and z), DEBOUNCE_TIME and MAX_XY/Z_DISTANCE.
 VEL_FAST = 200

 # Slow probe velocity.
 This value is important for the overall accuracy.
 Recommended values between 10 and 50 mm per min.